 K-Means clustering is often implemented using an iterative refinement technique, in which the algorithm iterates until the difference between cluster centers in subsequent iterations, i.e. the error, falls below a predetermined threshold.
 Each iteration performs two main steps, the cluster assignment step, and the centroids update step.
 In the MapReduce implementation, assignment step is performed in the Map Task and the update step is performed in the Reduce task.
 Centroid data is broadcasted at the beginning of each iteration.
 Intermediate data communication is relatively costly in KMeans clustering as each Map Task outputs data equivalent to the size of the centroids in each iteration.

-Figure 4(a) presents the Twister4Azure KMeansClustering performance on different Azure compute instance types, with the number of map workers per instance equal to the number of cores of the instance.
+Figure 4(a) presents the Twister4Azure KMeansClustering performance on different types of Azure compute instances, with the number of map workers per instance equal to the number of cores of the instance.
 We did not notice any significant performance variations across the instances.
 Figure 9(b) shows that the performance scales well with the number of iterations.
 The performance improvement with a higher number of iterations in Figure 9(b) is due to the initial data download/parsing overhead distributing over the iterations.
 Figure 9(c) presents the number of map tasks executing at a given time throughout the job.
 The job consisted of 256 map tasks per iteration, generating 2 waves of map tasks per iteration.
 The dips represent the synchronization at the end of iterations.
 The gaps between the bars represent the total of overhead of the intermediate data communication, reduce task execution, merge task execution, data broadcasting and the new iteration scheduling that happens between iterations.
-According to the graph such overheads are relatively very small.
+According to the graph, such overheads are relatively very small.
 Figure 10(c) depicts the execution time of MapTasks across the whole job.
 The higher execution time of the tasks in the first iteration is due to the overhead of initial data downloading, parsing and loading, which is an indication of the performance improvement we get in subsequent iterations due to the data caching.

-We also compared the Twister4Azure KMeans Clustering performance with implementations of Java HPC Twister and Hadoop.
-The Java HPC Twister and Hadoop experiments were performed in a dedicated iDataPlex cluster of Intel(R) Xeon(R) CPU E5410 (2.33GHz) x 8 cores with 16GB memory per compute node with Gigabit Ethernet on Linux.
+We compared the Twister4Azure KMeans Clustering performance with implementations of Java HPC Twister and Hadoop.
+The Java HPC Twister and Hadoop experiments were performed in a dedicated iDataPlex cluster of Intel(R) Xeon(R) CPU E5410 (2.33GHz) x 8 cores with 16GB memory per compute node and with Gigabit Ethernet on Linux.
 Java HPC Twister results do not include the initial data distribution time.
 Figure 10(a) presents the relative (relative to the smallest parallel test in 32 instances) parallel efficiency of KMeans Clustering for strong scaling, in which we keep the amount of data constant and increase the number of instances/cores.
 Figure 10(c) presents the execution time for weak scaling, wherein we increase the number of compute resources while keeping the work per core constant (work ~ number of nodes).
 We notice that Twister4Azure performance scales well up to 128 nodes in both experiments and shows minor performance degradation with 192 and 256 instances.
 The Twister4Azure adjusted (ta) line in Figure 10(b) depicts the performance of Twister4Azure normalized according to the ratio between the Kmeans sequential performance in Azure (tsa) and the Kmeans sequential performance in the cluster (tsc) environment calculated using the ta x (tsc/tsa) equation.
 This estimation, however, does not take into account the overheads which remain constant irrespective of the computation time.
 All tests we performed using 20 dimensional data and 500 centroids.

 Sequence alignment using Smith Waterman GOTOH